Dead Things Came To Life

 IS THE BOOK DIVERSE?

 If you mean in terms of skin colour, then yes.
 The novel features many characters who are explicitly not white: mainly Iskariot, Helena and Amilyah.
 However this novel isn't meant to take anything away from BIPOC authors, whose work I would prefer you read instead of turning to mine for representation.
 The characters in this book are not representative of any real life culture, nor are they tokens of diversity.
 A world without different-looking people doesn't make any sense to me, so the characters in this book tend to look different.
+If you want an example, think of the recent tv show Andor.
 But in short: I won't be advertising this book as diverse as I don't want to distract readers from finding better books from diverse authors.The world of DTCTL includes all kinds of people, including trans and non-binary people, neurodivergent and disabled people, but not as the main focus.
 Although it must be said that Iskariot may be considered disabled by some.

 Story